fixie-ai/fixie-sdk-js/docs/index.md

   print(response)
   ```

 For local development and testing, run your agent locally with `fixie agent serve`.
-This is useful for debugging issues.
-This will create a tunnel to your local machine.
+This will create a tunnel to your local machine so that the Fixie platform can communicate with your agent.
 After running serve, open a new terminal window and talk to the agent via `fixie console`.

-# agent Examples
+# Agent Examples

-agents are at the heart of the Fixie ecosystem, and we make it easy to build and contribute your own.
+Agents are at the heart of the Fixie ecosystem, and we make it easy to build and contribute your own.
 Start by scaffolding a default agent with `fixie init`.
 For more examples, check out [Building Fixie agents](agents.md) and our [examples repo](https://github.com/fixie-ai/fixie-examples).

 # Documentation